open-multi-agent

 Your engineers describe the goal, not the graph.

-@open-multi-agent/core keeps a lightweight core.
-The orchestration engine plus the mainstream model providers (Anthropic, OpenAI, and any OpenAI-compatible endpoint) work out of the box; additional providers (Gemini, Bedrock), MCP, and the Vercel AI SDK bridge are opt-in peer dependencies you install only when you use them.
+Lightweight core: the engine plus Anthropic, OpenAI, and any OpenAI-compatible endpoint work out of the box; Gemini, Bedrock, MCP, and the Vercel AI SDK bridge are opt-in peer dependencies.

 One command scaffolds a project and starts a multi-agent DAG: